bahaokten/bahaokten.github.io/_posts/2020-09-30-designing-a-game.markdown

 #### **Winning Rounds and Score System**

 You win the round if you correctly pick the weapon that counters your opponent's weapon.
-For example if you picked scissor and your opponent picked rock, you win the round and gain +1 score.
+For example, if you picked scissor and your opponent picked rock, you win the round and gain +1 score.
 However, if you both pick the same weapon, then the player with the highest attack attribute on their weapon wins.

 The first person to reach a certain score wins the game.